gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-08/index.md

 * Fix bug where the wrong repo was linked to ami build scripts by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/716
 * Make sure to set desired_capacity when min_size is adjusted by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/717
 * Return all preflight errors instead of err directly by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/718
-* Grant GW Ref Arch deployer's CIDR access to shared VPC mgmt by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/719
+* Grant GW Ref Arch deployer&apos;s CIDR access to shared VPC mgmt by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/719
 * Enhance preflight access errors with remediation info by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/721
 * Update PR Template by @rhoboat in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/722
 * Catch CACertFields whose length exceeds 40 by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/734